TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world/index.md

 Some edge cases that you might run into are when, for example, you want to create dynamic pages that are not server-side rendered.
 For that, you need a fallback page.
 Also, some things - such as intercepting page transitions to show eg alert to save changes - can require some manual work but all in all, I like it.
 Oh yeah base urls, such as deploying to GitHub pages, was kinda PITA but I suppose I can live with that.

 At this time I as well had inspiration for a completely new layout for this blog.
-In the original version, I used a pretty standard light-theme really plain spacings and colors.
+In the original version, I used a pretty standard light-theme with plain spacings and colors.

 In the new version, inspired by the <a href="https://man7.org/linux/man-pages/man1/man.1.html">man-page layout</a> I ditched the xxx navbar and footer and went with really minimalistic approach.
 Also I noticed that man page uses very small indents to make the text appear more hierarchial which I thought was cool.
 For color scheme, I decided to write it in dark-mode only but later I did relent to adding light-mode as well.